MrLutik/KiraTools/testnet-5.md

 ```
 cat /home/kira/.ssh/kira_key.pub >>/home/kira/.ssh/authorized_keys
 ```
 Now we can test our setup.
-We willtry to connect from our workstation to HOST/Server using new credentials.
+We will try to connect from our workstation to HOST/Server using new credentials.
 Following command should be executed on workstation:
 ```
 ssh -i /home/$USER/keys/kira/kira_key kira@SERVER